 Many mountain town restaurants that remain open in May offer diners 2-for-1 deals.
 Buy one steak dinner and get the second one free.
 It’s the perfect excuse to book a date night and try that fine dining spot you wouldn’t normally splurge on.

 Some restaurants throw locals appreciation parties and serve up steeply discounted or free apps and drinks, while others host end-of-season keg draining bashes to sell off winter’s brews before they usher in summer seasonals.

 Disclaimer: A handful of mountain restaurants close entirely for mud season.
 Call before you go.

 Stay for less

-Reduced rate lodging is another prime shoulder season perk.
-Hotel, condo and resort discounts can often range from 30 to 50 percent off.
-Call ahead, check online and follow your favorite mountain properties on social media—they’ll throw out offers to loyal fans.
+Reduced rate lodging is another prime mud season perk.
+Hotel, condo, and resort discounts range from 30 to 50 percent off.
+Call ahead, check online, and follow your favorite mountain properties on social media—they’ll throw out offers to loyal fans.